-In this guide, we’ll walk you through the process of creating a content marketing strategy to turbo-charge your marketing efforts, making sure your content is working hard to bring you quality leads day after day.
+Learn how to build a content marketing strategy to turbocharge your marketing efforts and bring you quality leads day after day.

 A whopping 91% of B2B businesses used content marketing to reach their customers last year, and for good reason.
 When done right, content marketing can be a real game-changer, pulling in new prospects and helping turn them into customers.

 However, when these 91% were asked to rate their content marketing success, the picture appeared a little less rosy: 74% of them believed they were only minimally or moderately successful.